mgoadric/cardstock/_posts/2018-12-11-heuristics.md

 image shows the AI estimates of player rank in a 4 player game, with 1 being the highest rank, and 0 being the lowest rank.
 In the beginning of the game, most players are in the middle with a good chance of winning.
-However, we can see for the one player, shown in blue, there is a critical point about one-third of the through the game where they fumble and can never recover.
+However, we can see for the one player, shown in red, there is a critical point about half-way through the game where they fumble and can never recover.

 ![Pairs over time]({{site.url}}{{site.baseurl}}/images/pairs-over-time.png){:class="post-image"}